Updated 17th February 2021

 Lab Coats and Microbiology

-In the first version(s) of this guidance, we overlooked that, unlike in many areas, lab coats are a requirement for carrying out microbiology.
+In the first version(s) of this guidance, we overlooked that, unlike in many areas, lab coats are a requirement for senior phase pupils carrying out level 3 microbiology.

 If each learner has their own lab coat, this is not a problem: no extra laundry is required.